Desbeers/Make-Books/sample book/03 03 Latex.md

 	# For LaTeX, set TEXMFHOME to these scripts:
 	export TEXMFHOME=$local/texmf

 Once the script is done and the terminal session is closed; everything is again back to normal.
 So, that means if you fiddle with the `build-scrips` and you expect LuaLaTeX to find your own stuff you are out of luck...
-Now you know why!
+Now you know why...

 ## Fonts

-I’m using LuaLaTeX for the actual compiling and that means system font are available for me.
+I’m using LuaLaTeX for the actual compiling and that means the system fonts are available for me.
 Yeh, great!
 For me...
 However, nice guy that I am, what about you?

 You most probably don’t have that charming font on your system that I use for `drop caps`.
 So, for you, yes, special for you, I found out  after a long time how to get this right.
-Install this font!
+Install this font on your computer.

 Don’t just change this font for a different one; the result will not be pleasant.
 And you will hurt my feelings as well, because, really, it took me a long time to get this right.